Dr. John J. Riva

 Custom Fitted Orthotics | Car Accidents | WSIB accepted

 St. Catharines: Tuesday and Friday

-*** Our St. Catharines location has moved across the street, as of September 1st, to the new Port Health Clinic.
+*** Our St. Catharines location has moved, across the street, to the Port Health Clinic in Lakeport Plaza.

 Hamilton: Monday, Wednesday and Thursday

 Rosedale Medical Group

 Phone: 905-547-0508 x7 (Jacqui)